-The module looks almost identical to the original, with an added keyboard and left hand controllers pretty much like the ones found in the Oberheim Two Voice (which was in fact two attached SEMs, with keyboard, left hand controls and sequencer).
+The module looks almost identical to the original, with an added keyboard and left-hand controllers pretty much like the ones found in the Oberheim Two Voice (which was in fact two attached SEMs, with keyboard, left-hand controls, and sequencer).

-This thing has two VCOs which are identical, both can output Saw or Pulse waves, and anything in between due to its continuous rotary encoder.
+This thing has two VCOs that are identical, both can output Saw or Pulse waves, and anything in between due to its continuous rotary encoder.
 They can be tuned individually and there’s a hard sync switch right between each VCO, Pulse Width can be adjusted manually from 10% to 90% width, or modulated via Envelope or LFO 1 or 2.

-Speaking of modulation, here’s another continuous rotary controller ranging from frequency modulation to PWM, and each VCO has its own modulation encoder.
+Speaking of modulation here’s another continuous rotary controller ranging from frequency modulation to PWM, and each VCO has its own modulation encoder.

-Also, there’s a sub oscillator that can run 1 or 2 octaves below VCO 1, and can output Sine wave, Ramp or variable Pulse -there’s a PW knob for this-.
+Also, there’s a sub-oscillator that can run 1 or 2 octaves below VCO 1, and can output Sine wave, Ramp or variable Pulse -there’s a PW knob for this-.
 There’s a continuous knob for outputting sub, external input or noise, and when this is set to 100% sub, things get very fat!

-This unit, has some nice extras on the VCA, like an Overdrive circuit, as well as Chorus and Delay, also, you will find a soft clip switch below the output knob for some extra meat.
+This unit has some nice extras on the VCA, like an Overdrive circuit, as well as Chorus and Delay, also, you will find a soft clip switch below the output knob for some extra meat.

 Controllers and arpeggiator.

 Next is the 8 voice programmer, and this is only useful if you are using the synth in poly mode: here, you can set each of the 8 voices to be slightly different in terms of VCF, Reso, VCF mode, VCO tune, ENV 1 decay, and VCA Pan.
-It works like a sequencer, and is specially great if you are playing less than 8 voices because it will cycle through the 8 voices, no matter if you are playing triads or just one note, so, for example, if you set a different VCF cutoff level for each of the voices, and you play just one note, it will cycle each of the 8 voices, creating an amazing effect.
+It works like a sequencer, and is especially great if you are playing less than 8 voices because it will cycle through the 8 voices, no matter if you are playing triads or just one note, so, for example, if you set a different VCF cutoff level for each of the voices, and you play just one note, it will cycle each of the 8 voices, creating an amazing effect.

-Below this, we find an 8 slots Modulation Matrix with 8 sources being Mod wheel, Aftertouch, Velocity, Pitch bend, both envelopes and both LFOs and 25+ destinations.
+Below this, we find an 8 slots Modulation Matrix with 8 sources being Mod Wheel, Aftertouch, Velocity, Pitch Bend, both envelopes and both LFOs, and 25+ destinations.
 Amounts can be set either in positive or negative values.

-This is one of those synths you can recognise by its filter.
-VCF in Oberheim’s synths is beautiful, very musical and creamy, and Arturia has done a great job in this department.
-Filter sounds very close to the original with almost no stepping, and when you hear this synth in action, you know it’s the sound of a SEM, and with the extras, it is not only a SEM, it is also a Two Voice and a SOFV, but, actually, you scan play up to 32 voices, so, it’s a beast.
+This is one of those synths you can recognize by its filter.
+VCF in Oberheim’s synths is beautiful, very musical, and creamy, and Arturia has done a great job in this department.
+The filter sounds very close to the original with almost no stepping, and when you hear this synth in action, you know it’s the sound of an SEM, and with the extras, it is not only an SEM, it is also a Two Voice and a SOFV, but, actually, you can play up to 32 voices, so, it’s a beast.
 As always, MIDI implementation is as easy as it can be, and presets are very well organized and useful.